For those who know me, it’s no surprise: I’m a travel bug. It’s both a blessing and a curse– but mostly a blessing.

 I’m not exactly sure when my intense love for travel truly began.

 A part of me wants to believe I was born with this unquenchable thirst for adventure.
 I mean hey, exploring is not only a part of my nature but it’s also a part of my name.
 Well, sort of (see my travel blog, ExpLauren, for more details).
 But if I’m being realistic, I’d have to say it all started in the summer of 2012 when I studied photojournalism and international relations at Cambridge University.
-My experience in England helped guide me to where I am today, a graduate of the University of Georgia with a dual degree in magazine journalism and international relations.
+My experience in England helped guide me to where I am today, a graduate of the University of Georgia with a dual degree in journalism and international relations.

 Though I’m fortunate to have a pretty worn passport, a travel bug is only one way to describe me.
 I’m also a passionate writer and photographer, an ambitious worker, an enthusiastic mentor, and a cake decorator in-training.